AdampJessie/adv-car-dealership/README.md

 # Car Dealership

 ## Description of the Project
-This is a virtual car dealership, fully outfitted with an inventory of vehicles to search and choose from.
+This is an advanced virtual car dealership, fully outfitted with an inventory of vehicles to search and choose from.
 The program reads from a file, populates the dealership, allows for modification, and then saves any changes to the dealership when the user exits the program.
 Currently, searching allows users to input year, price, mileage, make/model, color, or vehicle type to search for their dream car.
+When a user finds the car of their dreams, they can then write a contract to purchase that vehicle outright or with a lease.

 ## User Stories